logaan/vlad/README.md

       => '({:selector [:email],    :type :vlad.validations/present}
            {:selector [:password], :type :vlad.validations/present}))
 ```

+Notice that only the `:vlad.validations/present` validation was shown for
+`:password`.
+Errors about length, patterns and confirmation are not shown until
+appropriate.
+In this case `chain` has also saved us from nil pointer errors as
+later validations are only run if earlier ones pass.

 And of course all these validations could be run over any data.
 Whether you're
 pulling it in from a web service, a database or a csv file somewhere.